 - Explore the birthplace of the industrial revolution at Castlefield and Ascots.

 - Discover the alternative and bohemian in the Northern Quarter and don’t miss out a visit to Affleck’s Palace.

 - Get out of the city too and see the wild Lancashire moors just on its doorstep.

 - See where history was made in Chetham’s Library where Engles and Marx met to right The Communist Manifesto based on their experiences in Victorian Manchester.

 One thing you would like to change about Manchester?

-Nic and Paul are a husband and wife team of adventure travellers who are quitting their 9-5 jobs to create a lifestyle based around their love for travel.
-They are currently preparing to set off on a long term journey around the world in April 2016.
-Follow them on facebook, instagram and twitter.
+Nic and Paul are a husband and wife team of adventure travelers who quit their 9-5 jobs to create a lifestyle based on their love for travel.
+They are currently preparing to set off on a long-term journey around the world in April 2016.
+Follow them on facebook, Instagram, and twitter.